thoughtbot/ember-cli-rails/README.md

 }
 ```

+ember-cli-rails adds your ember apps' build process to the rails asset compilation process.

 Now you should be ready to deploy.

 ## Additional Information